 The climax of Dr. Burnham’s career began on 9/11/01.
 His office was less than a block south of ground zero.
 During the terrorist attack he narrowly escaped death.
 The event changed Dr. Burnham’s life dramatically.
 He threw himself into the recovery effort, becoming a night supervisor at the relief ministry for emergency workers that emerged at St. Paul’s, a chapel of Trinity Church.
 During the prior twenty years, Dr. Burnham had been studying the revival of relational ontology in the exciting new sciences of chaos, complexity, emergence, and networks.
 In the early stages of the relief effort at ground zero, Dr. Burnham recognized that the spontaneous manner in which the emergency operations self-organized both in the pit and at St. Paul’s Chapel were perfect models of “robust” networks, the term scientists use to describe complex relational systems.
 Dr. Burnham is now writing and speaking extensively on the application of the concepts of Network Theory and relational ontology to human organizations.

-In retirement Dr. Burnham has become a Senior Fellow of the Bennett J. Sims Institute for Servant Leadership in Hendersonville, NC, where he shares responsibility for several of the Institute’s program initiatives.
-He has developed a “Relational Leadership Curriculum” for the transformation of human communities based upon a synthesis of the leadership theories of Marshall Ganz, Otto Scharmer, and Jesus.
+In retirement Dr. Burnham became a Senior Fellow of the Bennett J. Sims Institute for Servant Leadership in Hendersonville, NC, where he shared responsibility for several of the Institute’s program initiatives.
+He developed a “Relational Leadership Curriculum” for the transformation of human communities based upon a synthesis of the leadership theories of Marshall Ganz, Otto Scharmer, and Jesus.
 The curriculum is grounded in a relational ontology drawn from a variety of disciplines including contemporary theology, sociology, psychology, and science.

-Dr. Burnham is married and has two grown sons.
+Dr. Burnham was married and had two grown sons.
 His wife, Regan, also recently retired from the Master’s School in Dobbs Ferry, New York, where she served as an Assistant Academic Dean and instructor in World Religions.
 She is also a licensed Hospital Chaplain.
-He and Regan now live in their “tree house” in the beautiful mountains of Western North Carolina.
+He and Regan lived in their “tree house” in the beautiful mountains of Western North Carolina.